How much is your case worth?Get a free case evaluation

 Other Possible Salon Induced Injuries

 These are only a few examples of injuries that can occur at any time at nail and beauty salons.
 In one example of a nail salon infection lawsuit, a small cut led to an infection, which in turn eventually led to an amputated toe (and ultimately a successful lawsuit on behalf of the complainant).

 When can you sue a salon for chemical burns and recover compensation for your injuries?

 In the unfortunate event of a chemical burn injury caused by the negligence of a salon worker, it is in many cases possible to recover compensation with the right legal team.
 If you are searching for a chemical burn injury attorney, Avrek Law may be able to help.
-With more than 50 years of combined experience, our legal team has recovered more than $1 billion in over 10,000 personal injury cases in the states of California, Nevada, and Arizona – contact us today for a free chemical burn lawsuit consultation!
+With more than 50 years of combined experience, our legal team has recovered more than $1 billion in over 10,000 personal injury cases – contact us today for a free chemical burn lawsuit consultation!